 The Royal Palace

-Credit: CC / Andreas Haldorsen
+Credit: Andreas Haldorsen / CC BY-SA 4.0

 The Royal Palace of Oslo is a prominent landmark in the city and is the place where current royals function and stay.
 Guided tours to this well-known landmark are available during the summer and the entire trip within the Palace and on the grounds and parks is completely wheelchair accessible.